YugankDh/Web-Development/README.md

 # Web-Development
-These Are some little things that i made learning html,css and javascript
+These Are some little things that i made learning html and css.
+Will add javascript later.